LucasMagnum/trackmywork/README.md

 # Storage backends

-Our storage backends should implement the `show task`, `show tasks` and `clear` interface.
+Our storage backends should implement the `show` and `clear` interface.

 #### Show tasks
 We might want to see the task detail or the last tasks:

-    $ trackmywork show task #01
+    $ trackmywork show #01
       <storage backend response>

-    $ trackmywork show tasks --tail 10
+    $ trackmywork show --tail 10
       <storage backend response>